foogaro/change-data-capture/README.md

  * Debezium sends those changes as single event to a Kafka topic;
  * The infinispanSinkConnector receives those events from the topic, and it sends them to Infinispan;
  * A cache listener on Infinispan elaborates the new key and converts the message in a POJO;
  * Asynchronously...
-Teiid exposes the Infinispan cache for JDBC, ODBC and OData4 protocols for client applications;
+Teiid exposes the Infinispan caches providing support for JDBC, ODBC and OData4 protocols for client applications;
- * The application can query and aggregate the data they need connecting directly to Teiid and proudly show their dashboards.
+ * Applications can query and aggregate the data they need connecting directly to Teiid and proudly show their dashboards.

  Now, all this work is implemented for you as MVPoC.
- It would be real cool if can contribute fixing the following issues:
+ It would be really cool if you could contribute by fixing the following issues:
  * Fix the [issue#1](https://github.com/foogaro/change-data-capture/issues/1) for the Infinispan custom cache-store and get rid of the ``` @ClientListener``` running as ``` while (true) {} ``` in a Java class.
  * Fix the [issue#2](https://github.com/foogaro/change-data-capture/issues/2) to run it all on OpenShift;
+ * Fix the [issue#3](https://github.com/foogaro/change-data-capture/issues/3) to show cache metrics in Grafana.

 # Running the all thing